HomelessPhD/AR_Puzzles/PZL12/Brute/NODEjs/README.md

    Or
     python brute_pzl12.py

+ P.S.
+There are two scripts: brute_pzl12.py AND brute_pzl12_permute.py.
+The second one will do the same as first BUT in extra it will try all "line" permuations in keys file (it will try to apply the first line to key1,key2,key3,key4 as well as second line, third,...)
+- just to brute the ORDER OF PUZZLE PIECIES

 5) Wait till the script finish its work - monitor the LOG files in the folder LOG